Wild Kits, Surprise / Accidental Litters, Orphans, Kits

 Saving wild rabbit kits is contentious.
 Whilst they can sometimes be raised successfully and go on to lead happy lives, there is no guarantee that this will be the case and very often they never fully adjust to living in captivity once fully grown.
 A wild kit once grown, is going to need a specialised home which is set up for and prepared to deal with the unique challenges that living with what is essentially a wild rabbit, brings.
 These rabbits need an enormous amount of space and enrichment and they CANNOT happily live in a hutch of any kind.
 We know of a case where even though a wild kit had been hand raised, desexed and had an enormous area provided in which to live, it was driven mad by being in captivity and was determined to escape - resulting in injury and terrible heartbreak for their carer.
 In addition, many veterinary clinics will not treat wild rabbits - even one that has been hand raised.

 Wild kits are undeniably cute when little but even so, a wild rabbit is classified as a pest in NZ and to this end our Govt. has an active agenda to reduce their numbers.
-You are not allowed to release a hand raised wild rabbit back into the wild and indeed doing so would be cruel because not only will it not have the skills it would need in order to survive, it will also be attacked by the wild rabbits it comes across.
+It is illegal to release a hand raised wild rabbit back into the wild and indeed doing so would be cruel because not only will it not have the skills it would need in order to survive, it will also be attacked by the wild rabbits it comes across.

 If you decide to take on wild kits with the intention of re-homing them once they are old enough, you also need to be aware that they can be extremely difficult to find suitable homes for and that by deciding to raise the kit/s you must understand that you are taking on the responsibility for their future long term happiness and wellbeing.